Dean Chavers: Early life and education

-He was born to Lumbee Indian parents.
+He was born to Lumbee parents.
 His mother was Dorothy Marie Godwin and his father was Issac Locklear.
 However, his mother married Luther Cherry Chavers before he was born, and it was Luther that he called daddy.
 He attended the University of Richmond for two years, 1960–62, before joining the US Air Force as an Aviation Cadet.
 Chavers received his B.A. from the University of California at Berkeley, and his two M.A. degrees and his Ph.D. from Stanford University.
 As a student activist, Chavers and his fellow American Indian students were successful in petitioning the university to change the school's mascot from the Stanford Indian to the Stanford Cardinal.
 Chavers distinguished himself as a navigator during the Vietnam War.
 He flew 138 missions and received the Air Medal, the Distinguished Flying Cross, and eight other awards.
 He also spent 30 years as a newspaper columnist, writing on American Indian education, Lumbee recognition, and other social justice issues.
 Dr. Chavers participated in the famed Indian occupation of Alcatraz Island in 1969.